 - It was built on a hill so that attackers can be seen easily.
 It also made it difficult for them to attack.

-- The structure was enlarged in the 13th to 14th
+- The structure was enlarged in the 13th and 14th centuries.

-- In 1798, French invaded the Cairo Citadel.
-Napoleon Bonaparte’s army conquered despite all the difficulties.
+- In 1798, the French invaded the Cairo Citadel.
+Napoleon Bonaparte’s army conquered despite all the difficulties they faced.

 Cite This Page